Furbeh/SuperBowlCapstoneWebPage/index.md

 ![Spectral Rolloff SD Histogram](/assets/Spectral Rolloffs histogram.png)

-<p style="text-align: center;"> *Spectral rolloff is the frequency value that is greater than exactly 85% of the remaining frequency energy of an audio frame.
-Rolloff standard deviations depict the variety in this value over the duration of the commercials.* </p>
+<p style="text-align: center;"><i> Spectral rolloff is the frequency value that is greater than exactly 85% of the remaining frequency energy of an audio frame.
+Rolloff standard deviations depict the variety in this value over the duration of the commercials. </i></p>

 ![Spectral Rolloff Average Comparison](/assets/Spectral Rolloff Comparison.png)

-<p style="text-align: center;"> *Two spectrograms for commercial with differing spectral rolloff averages are shown.
+<p style="text-align: center;"><i> Two spectrograms for commercial with differing spectral rolloff averages are shown.
 On the left, low spectral rolloff average, right high spectral rolloff average.
-The corresponding audio files would have a notable average frequency difference, with the left having a lower frequency.* </p>
+The corresponding audio files would have a notable average frequency difference, with the left having a lower frequency. </i></p>

 For the video features, instead of all of them being an average over every single frame in a commercial, we instead used a module to detect the scene cuts and used the midpoint frame of each scene.
 This was mainly due to minimizing the length of computation for each feature.
 However, the midpoint of each scene should still be quite similar to the rest of the scene, as scene cuts are measured by their difference in pixels, thus each midpoint should act as a good representation for each scene as a whole.
 As a benefit and drawback to this, the length of each scene is ignored as a potential feature, however their averages can still be found using the number of scenes and the overall length of the given commercial.